 Fortunately, conjoint pricing analysis leads to an individual-level goodness-of-fit statistic to help you prune the bad actors.
 You should also use speed checks and quality of open-end question checks to clean the data and obtain better pricing research data.

 Examples of Companies Using Conjoint Analysis for Pricing Research

 The popular Sawtooth Software Conferences give companies an opportunity to talk about how they use conjoint analysis for pricing decisions and optimizing profits/revenue.
 Some recent examples include:

 Microsoft: Researchers at Microsoft’s peripheral division used conjoint analysis to figure out the right price to charge for improvements to their products.
 They also demonstrated how conjoint analysis simulators can be used to optimize a product line involving multiple products.

 Procter & Gamble: P&G’s researchers compared conjoint analysis to econometric models they’ve built from real market purchase data.
 On average, they found good correspondence between price sensitivity measured by conjoint analysis compared to real market data.

-Amazon: Their researchers in Amazon Devices have found that conjoint analysis can help them predict product launch success across multiple markets.
+Amazon: Their researchers in Amazon Devices have found that conjoint analysis for pricing can help them predict product launch success across multiple markets.

-Sawtooth Software focuses on providing gold-standard conjoint analysis tools and consulting since the mid-1980s.
-We offer the most respected and flexible conjoint analysis tools in the world.
+Sawtooth Software has been providing gold-standard conjoint analysis tools and consulting since the mid-1980s.
+We offer the most respected and flexible conjoint analysis tools for pricing research in the world.
 We also make it easy to get started, with responsive and authoritative technical support.
-Whether you are just getting started and want to use our streamlined online Discover CBC tool, or whether you are becoming more expert and want even greater power through our Windows-based Lighthouse Studio Platform, we’ve got you covered!
+Whether you are just getting started and want to use our streamlined online Discover choice-based conjoint tool, or whether you are becoming more expert and want even greater power through our Windows-based Lighthouse Studio Platform, we’ve got you covered!